Liberal Party of Canada: Confederation

 At the time of Confederation of the former British colonies of Canada (now Ontario and Quebec), New Brunswick, and Nova Scotia, the radical Liberals were marginalized by the more pragmatic Conservative coalition assembled under Sir John A. Macdonald.
 In the 29 years after Confederation, the Liberals were consigned to opposition, with the exception of one stint in government.
 Alexander Mackenzie was the de facto leader of the Official Opposition after Confederation and finally agreed to become the first official leader of the Liberal Party in 1873.
 He was able to lead the party to power for the first time in 1873, after the Macdonald government resigned over the Pacific Scandal.
-Mackenzie subsequently won the 1874 election and served as Prime Minister for an additional four years.
+Mackenzie subsequently won the 1874 election and served as prime minister for an additional four years.
 During the five years the Liberal government brought in many reforms, including the replacement of open voting by secret ballot, confining elections to one day and the creation of the Supreme Court of Canada, the Royal Military College of Canada, and the Office of the Auditor General; however, the party was only able to build a solid support base in Ontario and in 1878 lost the government to Macdonald.
 The Liberals would spend the next 18 years in opposition.

 Wilfrid Laurier

 In their early history, the Liberals were the party of continentalism and opposition to imperialism.
 The Liberals also became identified with the aspirations of Quebecers as a result of the growing hostility of French Canadians to the Conservatives.
 The Conservatives lost the support of French Canadians because of the role of Conservative governments in the execution of Louis Riel and their role in the Conscription Crisis of 1917, and especially their opposition to French schools in provinces besides Quebec.

 It was not until Wilfrid Laurier became leader that the Liberal Party emerged as a modern party.
-Laurier was able to capitalize on the Tories' alienation of French Canada by offering the Liberals as a credible alternative.
+Laurier was able to capitalize on the Conservatives' alienation of French Canada by offering the Liberals as a credible alternative.
 Laurier was able to overcome the party's reputation for anti-clericalism that offended the still-powerful Quebec Roman Catholic Church.
 In English-speaking Canada, the Liberal Party's support for reciprocity made it popular among farmers, and helped cement the party's hold in the growing prairie provinces.

 Laurier led the Liberals to power in the 1896 election (in which he became the first Francophone Prime Minister) and oversaw a government that increased immigration to settle Western Canada.
 Laurier's government created the provinces of Saskatchewan and Alberta out of the North-West Territories and promoted the development of Canadian industry.